dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 | Progress | `UIProgressEventArgs` |
 | Touch | `UITouchEventArgs` &ndash; `UITouchPoint` represents a single contact point on a touch-sensitive device. |

-For information on the properties and event handling behavior of the events in the preceding table, see [UIEventArgs](https://github.com/aspnet/AspNetCore/blob/master/src/Components/Components/src/UIEventArgs.cs) in the reference source.
+For information on the properties and event handling behavior of the events in the preceding table, see [EventArgs classes in the reference source](https://github.com/aspnet/AspNetCore/tree/release/3.0-preview8/src/Components/Web/src).

 Lambda expressions can also be used: